Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Raiders stats and trends

-- Las Vegas' games this season have hit the over on six of 13 set point totals (46.2%).
+- Las Vegas' games this year have eclipsed the over/under in 46.2% of its opportunities (six times in 13 games with a set point total).

-- Las Vegas is 6-1 against the spread and 6-0 overall in games when it scores more than 21.6 points.
+- Las Vegas is 6-1 against the spread and 6-0 overall in games when it puts up more than 21.6 points.

-- When Las Vegas totals more than 367.7 yards, the team is 6-2 against the spread and 6-1 overall.
+- Las Vegas is 6-2 against the spread and 6-1 overall when the team piles up over 367.7 yards.

-- The Raiders have 12 giveaways this season, while the Chiefs have 18 takeaways.

 Home and road insights

-- Kansas City has two wins against the spread, and is 5-2 overall, at home this season.
+- Kansas City has two wins against the spread, and is 5-2 overall, at home this year.

-- This year, in seven home games, Kansas City has gone over the total twice.

-- The average point total in Chiefs home games this season is 52.6 points, 5.1 more than this contest's over/under (47.5).
+- The average point total in Chiefs home games this season is 52.6 points, 4.6 more than this matchup's over/under (48).

-- This year in away games, Las Vegas is 4-2 against the spread and 4-2 overall.
+- Las Vegas is 4-2 against the spread, and 4-2 overall, away from home.

-- This year, in six road games, Las Vegas has gone over the total twice.
+- This year, in six away games, Las Vegas has gone over the total twice.

 Powered by Data Skrive.